lanl-aea/waves/docs/computational_practices_version_control.rst

 Version Control
 ***************

+.. note:: Related curriculum

    Software Carpentry: Git Novice - https://swcarpentry.github.io/git-novice/index.html :cite:`swc-git,SoftwareCarpentry`

 As mentioned in the :ref:`practices_introduction`, version control software fills the role of a laboratory notebook for computational engineering.
 Keeping a laboratory notebook is a fundamental practice of experimental engineering and